mysterious-ben/no-space-alert/README.md

 # no-space-alert
 A simple tool to monitor usage of hard drive space, RAM and CPU

+## Description
+- Log HDD, RAM and CPU metrics
+- Alert if a metric threshold is breached

 Output example:
 ```console
 dev-local 2023-04-14T08:16:09.793Z INFO: hdd space on '/': used_pct=53.3 used_gb=239.41 free_gb=209.59